Charleston WV Car Accident Lawyer

-- Notify the DMV and Your Insurance Company: You are required to report accidents resulting in injury, death, or property damage of more than $500 to the Department of Motor Vehicles (DMV).
+- Notify the Department of Motor Vehicles and Your Insurance Company: You are required to report accidents resulting in injury, death, or property damage of more than $500 to the Department of Motor Vehicles.
 You should also notify your insurance company about the crash right away.

 - Do NOT Make Any Recorded Statements: The other driver’s insurance company may contact you for a statement, but do not speak to them.
 Insurance companies do not always offer fair settlements to accident survivors.

-- Contact a Lawyer: The best way to protect your rights after a serious accident is to reach out to an experienced auto accident attorney who can help you file your claim and seek fair compensation for your losses.
-Your attorney can also help you prepared for trial if necessary.
+- Contact a Lawyer: The best way to protect your rights after a serious accident is to reach out to an experienced auto accident attorney in Charleston, West Virginia, who can help you file your claim and seek fair compensation for your losses.
+Your attorney can also help you prepare for trial, if necessary.

-Our West Virginia auto accident attorneys are happy to answer any questions you may have after a serious motor vehicle collision.
-We provide free initial consultations and do not charge any attorney fees unless we recover compensation for you.
+Our Charleston car crash lawyers are happy to answer any questions you may have after a serious motor vehicle collision.
+We provide free initial consultations and only charge attorney fees if we recover compensation for you.

 Get a Free Consultation With a Charleston, West Virginia, Car Accident Attorney at Warner Law Offices

 We handle all types of complex and unique motor vehicle accident cases in West Virginia, including those involving underinsured or uninsured drivers, hit-and-run accidents, drunk drivers, and accidents that result in severe or disabling injuries.

 Our experienced car accident lawyers also know how to find additional defendants in many situations so the limits of the other driver’s insurance coverage will not necessarily represent the high end of what you can recover.

 If you or your loved one was involved in a serious accident,